fpastana/leaderboard-rest-api/README.md

 # Final Considerations

-I hope you enjoy this small demonstration of how to build a simple API using Laravel
+I hope you enjoy this small demonstration on how to build a simple API using Laravel

+***For tutorials on how to build Open Source Apps, please go to [felipepastana.com](https://felipepastana.com)***